 In brief, our synthesis scheme uses a commercially available heterobifunctional crosslinker, azido-PEG3-maleimide (Vector Laboratories, CCT-AZ107), to connect synthetic single-stranded DNA to surface-exposed cysteine (or thiol) groups on the enzyme jack bean urease (Fig~\ref{fig1}A,B).
 We use urease due to its ubiquity in enzyme studies, its relative durability, and its high turnover rate~\cite{balasubramanian2010crystal}.
 To conjugate single-stranded DNA to urease, we begin by combining urease with azido-PEG3-maleimide.
 The maleimide functional group on the crosslinker reacts with the cysteine amino acid side chain on the surface of the urease, forming a thiosuccinimide linkage.
 We then add single-stranded DNA modified with a dibenzocyclooctyne (DBCO) molecule (DBCO-DNA) to undergo a strain-promoted click reaction with the azide functional group on the other end of the crosslinker~\cite{eeftens2015copper}.
 Refer to Fig~\ref{fig1}B for a diagram of the conjugation scheme.
 We verify the conjugation using polyacrylamide gel electrophoresis and quantify the enzymatic activity using colorimetry.

-The first step of the conjugation is to reduce the thiol groups on the surface of the urease.
+The first conjugation step is to reduce the thiol groups on the surface of the urease.
 We dissolve powdered jack bean urease (Canavalia ensiformis (TCI)) to 55~$\upmu$M in 1xPBS buffer at pH~6.7.
-We add 20~mM of reducing agent tris(2-carboxyethyl)phosphine (TCEP) at pH~7 to the urease at a 10-fold molar ratio of TCEP per urease hexamer, briefly vortex, and allow the solution to incubate in the dark for 1~h.
-Meanwhile, we add 500~$\upmu$L of 1xPBS at pH~6.7 to a 0.5~mL Amicon 100-kDa filter and centrifuge the filter at 9,400~x\textit{g} for 8 minutes at room temperature (Fisherbrand accuSpin Micro 17) to equilibrate the column.
+We add 20~mM of reducing agent tris(2-carboxyethyl)phosphine (TCEP) at pH~7 to the urease at a 10-fold molar ratio of TCEP per urease hexamer, briefly vortex, and allow the solution to incubate in the dark for 1~hour.
+Meanwhile, we add 500~$\upmu$L of 1xPBS at pH~6.7 to a 0.5~mL Amicon 100-kDa filter and centrifuge the filter at 9,400~x\textit{g} for 8~minutes at room temperature (Fisherbrand accuSpin Micro 17) to equilibrate the column.
 We use 100-kDa filters because they allow the TCEP (286~Da) to pass through but not the urease hexamers (550~kDa).
 After the TCEP has incubated with the urease, we add the urease to the prewashed filter and wash it three times with fresh 1xPBS at pH~6.7 each time.
 Washing the TCEP out of the urease solution is essential for ensuring good conjugation with our crosslinker, as we will show later.

 We then react the TCEP-reduced urease with the crosslinker.
 We start by measuring the urease concentration after washing using a NanoDrop 2000c spectrophotometer (Thermofisher) with the A280 function, dilute it back to 55~$\upmu$M in 1xPBS at pH~6.7, and move it into a 4-mL flat-bottom glass vial with a stir bar.
-While gently stirring, we slowly add azido-PEG3-maleimide in DMSO at a 5-fold crosslinker-to-urease-hexamer ratio, with final concentrations of 249~$\upmu$M crosslinker and 50~$\upmu$M urease.
-We cover the tube in foil and allow it to gently stir for 2~h at room temperature.
+While gently stirring, we slowly add azido-PEG3-maleimide in DMSO at a 5-fold crosslinker to urease hexamer ratio, with final concentrations of 249~$\upmu$M crosslinker and 50~$\upmu$M urease.
+We cover the tube in foil and allow it to gently stir for 2~hours at room temperature.